Covid-19: ICMR asks states to not use rapid testing kits for two days amid complaints about accuracy

 The Indian Council of Medical Research on Tuesday advised states to not use rapid testing kits for Covid-19 for two days following complaints about inaccurate detection.
 Earlier in the day, Rajasthan Health Minister Raghu Sharma said that the state would stop using the rapid test kits since they only had 5.4% accuracy, NDTV reported.

-The number of coronavirus cases in India has risen to 18,985, according to the Union health ministry’s Tuesday evening update.
-Covid-19 has killed 603 people in India.
+The number of coronavirus cases in India has risen to 18,985 and 603 patients have died, according to the Union health ministry’s Tuesday evening update.
+Of the confirmed cases, 15,122 people are undergoing treatment, 3,259 people have recovered, and one person has left the country.

+Maharashtra has the highest number of coronavirus cases in the country as 4,669 patients are from the state.
+Delhi ranks second with 2,081 patients and Gujarat follows closely with 2,066 cases.

 At the Centre’s daily press briefing on Covid-19, Dr R Gangakhedkar from ICMR said that three more states were asked if they had similar complaints.
 “We have come to know that the positive RT-PCR [reverse transcriptase polymerase chain reaction] samples showed a lot of variation, 6% to 71% in some cases.”